Hopkinson & Imperial Chemical Industries Professor of Applied Thermodynamics (1950)

 Combustion, gas turbines, diesel engines.

-Undergraduate: 4A12 (Turbulence); contributing lectures in 4M19 (Advanced Building Physics).
-Graduate: Energy Technologies MPhil course ETB1 (Clean Fossil Fuels); Graduate module 5R10 (Turbulent Reacting Flows); Graduate module 5R18 (Environmental Fluid Mechanics and Air Pollution).
+Undergraduate: Currently 4A12 (Turbulence), 4A13 (Engines and Gas Turbines).
+Graduate: Energy Technologies MPhil course ETA1 (Energy Topics); Graduate module 5R10 (Turbulent Reacting Flows); Graduate module 5R18 (Environmental Fluid Mechanics and Air Pollution) - not given every year.

 - Combustion Research Coordinator in the University Gas Turbine Partnership (UGTP) with Rolls-Royce